hyperledger/indy-hipe/text/0002-agents/README.md

-Agents can use many different communication transports: HTTP(S) 1.x and 2.0, WebSockets, IRC, Bluetooth, AMQP, NFC, Signal, email, push notifications to mobile devices, and more.
+Agents can use many different communication transports: HTTP(S) 1.x and 2.0, WebSockets, IRC, Bluetooth, AMQP, NFC, Signal, email, push notifications to mobile devices, ZMQ, and more.
 However, all A2A is message-based, and is secured by modern, best-practice public key cryptography. _How_ messages flow over a transport may vary--but their security and privacy toolset, their links to the [DIDs and DID Docs of